 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Union of Concerned Scientists's score of 23 is lower than 58% of the industry.
+Union of Concerned Scientists's score of 29 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, the Union of Concerned Scientists (UCS) reported total carbon emissions of approximately 828,000 kg CO2e, with significant contributions from Scope 3 emissions, particularly from business travel (157,000 kg CO2e) and employee commuting (70,000 kg CO2e).
-This marked a reduction from 2019, when total emissions were about 1,218,000 kg CO2e, with business travel and employee commuting accounting for 388,000 kg CO2e and 140,000 kg CO2e, respectively.
+This marked a reduction from 2019, when total emissions were about 1,218,000 kg CO2e, with Scope 3 emissions from business travel and commuting at 388,000 kg CO2e and 140,000 kg CO2e, respectively.
 Over the years, UCS has demonstrated a commitment to reducing its carbon footprint, particularly in Scope 1 and Scope 2 emissions, although specific data for these scopes is not disclosed.
-The organisation has set ambitious long-term targets, aiming for significant reductions in emissions from the power sector by 2050, in line with broader climate goals.
-UCS's emissions data is not cascaded from any parent organisation, indicating that the figures are independently reported.
-The organisation's efforts align with industry standards for climate action, focusing on transparency and accountability in emissions reporting.
+The organisation has set ambitious long-term targets, aiming for net-zero emissions in the power sector by 2050, as part of its broader climate strategy.
+Additionally, UCS is aligned with the California Low Carbon Fuel Standard, which mandates a 10% reduction in global warming emissions from transportation fuels by 2020 compared to 2010 levels.
+The emissions data is not cascaded from any parent organisation, indicating that UCS independently tracks and reports its carbon emissions and climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents